dionjoshualobo/bible-cli/README.md

 # bible-cli

 Clone, run the installer, and use the `bible` command.
+This project supports Linux, macOS and Windows.

 Clone the repo: